-In 1971, property in Chester County, Pennsylvania, was acquired to build Kendal at Longwood.
+In 1971, the first Kendal community was established.
 It opened in 1973.
 The Kendal Corporation was formed in 1989.
-Today, the Kendal System includes The Kendal Corporation, Kendal New York\, Kendal Charitable Funds, Kendal Outreach, LLC, Kendal Research, and eleven affiliates in eight states.
-Working with a highly collaborative, team-based operating philosophy, the Kendal System pursues activities that encompass continuing care retirement communities, residential housing, skilled nursing and assisted living communities, in-home programs and services, and various outreach initiatives.
+Today, the Kendal System includes The Kendal Corporation, Kendal California^{}, Kendal New York^{}, Kendal Northern Ohio^{}, Kendal Charitable Funds and Affiliates throughout the country.
+Working with a highly collaborative, team-based operating philosophy, the Kendal System pursues activities that encompass life plan communities, residential housing, skilled nursing and assisted living communities, in-home programs and services, and various outreach initiatives.

-Kendal's passion for ongoing life enrichment is equalled by its commitment to the understanding of, and education about, the aging process.
+Kendal's passion for ongoing life enrichment is equaled by its commitment to the understanding of, and education about, the aging process.
 We believe that many of the qualities embodied in our communities, programs, and services are attractive to others who hold similar values and goals.
 Therefore, we are pleased to share our philosophy and our experience in an effort to strengthen the not-for-profit field of aging services as a whole, and to contribute to continuing improvement in the quality of life and of care available to all older people.

-\Kendal affiliates in New York State are affiliated with Kendal New York; affiliates in all other states are affiliated with The Kendal Corporation.
+Kendal affiliates in California are affiliated with Kendal California, Kendal affiliates in New York State are affiliated with Kendal New York; Kendal Northern Ohio is an affiliate of Kendal at Oberlin, affiliates in all other states are affiliated with The Kendal Corporation.